San Juan Lachao: Population

 Some of the people speak the Chatino language, a remote branch of the Zapotecan family spoken only in the Juquila district.

+Economy

 The majority of the population is engaged in growing corn and beans.

 The Union of Indigenous Communities of the Isthmus Region, a cooperative founded in 1982, assists in production and distribution of the local products under a fair trade or organic label.